skillrepos/copilot-hands-on/labs.md

 ![Reviewing suggestions](./images/ac30.png?raw=true "Reviewing suggestions")

 8. (Optional) To show that the logging works, you can use the script we used previously in the "scripts" directory named use-app.sh.
 Running it now should cause INFO messages to be output to stderr.
 (Don't forget to make sure the app is running first in a separate terminal via *python app.py* If you hit errors running the app, it's possible that some edits could have affected the app code.
-If you hit errors, you can ask Copilot to /fix the code or compare against the original app code at https://github.com/skillrepos/ai-sdlc/blob/main/app/app.py.
-Alternatively, you can do a "git stash pop" to get back to the code before review.)
+If you hit errors, you can copy the error message, switch Chat to Agent mode, and paste the error and let Copilot try to fix it.

 ```
 ../scripts/use-app.sh